Aeaea: Other hypothetical locations from literature

-Tim Severin (The Ulysses Voyage) identifies, as Aeaea, the island of Paxos in the Ionian Sea near the Greek coast.
-The island is on the furthest west on a boundary between the sea and the river of Okeanos, which is said to encircle the earth.
+Tim Severin names in The Ulysses Voyage the island of Paxos near the Greek coast of the Ionian Sea.
+He describes it as the furthest west on a boundary of the sea and the river of Okeanos, the mythological freshwater river that encircles the Earth.
 Drawing upon this interpretation, Assassin's Creed Odyssey uses a fictional atoll point off the coast of Paxos as the location.

-Gaedl Lomen (The Sea in the Greek Imagination) identifies, as Aeaea the island of Cyprus, in the Eastern Mediterranean.

 Aeaea in literature

 In Richard Aldington's novel All Men are Enemies (1933), Aeaea is the island, "twelve hours from Naples" (obviously mythical), where his heroes meet, and love between them flourishes.

 John Banville's 1993 novel Ghosts has a boating party shipwrecked on an unnamed island; one character, Sophie, speculates that it is Aeaea; another says, "Yes...yes, Aeaea: you will feel at home, no doubt", a reference to Sophie's Circean nature.